Robert Getchell: Career

 Getchell was also the screenwriter for the 1981 docudrama film Mommie Dearest, based on Christina Crawford's nightmarish childhood with her violent, manipulative, alcoholic adoptive mother, the actress Joan Crawford.
-The film was intended to be a serious drama about child abuse, but Getchell's script was chaotic and jumbled and lack psychological insight that it won the Golden Raspberry award that year for worst screenplay, one of the factors that led Mommie Dearest to be remembered as a cult film.
+The film was intended to be a serious drama about child abuse, but Getchell's script was chaotic, jumbled, and lacked psychological insight.
+It won the Golden Raspberry award that year for worst screenplay, one of the factors that led Mommie Dearest to be remembered as a cult film.

+Getchell adapted Geoffrey Wolff's The Duke of Deception for a screenplay and, later, Tobias Wolff's book This Boy's Life: A Memoir for the film, This Boy's Life.

+Personal life

 He died on October 21, 2017, aged 80.